 Unless a scope and project timescale is clearly defined – encompassing every top-level technical detail – it’s almost impossible to fix the cost of a software development down to the last dollar.
 A wide range of factors can influence the cost outcome, including the amount of testing and experimentation needed and the outcomes from those tests.

-Instead of both parties at odds with one another, when business leaders and budget holders ‘co-own’ a project with software developers, a cooperative working arrangement can ensure a successful outcome.
+Instead of both parties being at odds with one another, when business leaders and budget holders ‘co-own’ a project with software developers, a cooperative working arrangement can ensure a successful outcome.

 Providing both parties stick to clear processes and milestones then development budgets can be managed effectively.
 Taking ownership together should result in software that is much closer to the companies original vision for it while knowing that the budget was realistic and delivered the work as planned and on schedule.